Skip to content

 • whether you mean the drug alone or the full monthly treatment cost

-The gap between an early month and a maintenance month is large enough to distort the entire budget conversation.
+That last distinction is where most of the noise comes from.
+The gap between an early month and a maintenance month is wide enough to throw off the entire budget on its own.

 Korea Dose-by-Dose Price Guide

-The most practical way to read the market in 2026 is with a simple four-week working table:
+The most practical way to read the 2026 market is a simple four-week table:

 DoseTypical 4-Week PriceTreatment Stage